Gnangara groundwater system

 See how we are tracking against the plan objectives in the Gnangara groundwater areas allocation plan: Evaluation statement 2011–2014.

-The average groundwater level graph below is based on monthly measurements at 43 monitoring bores across the Gnangara Mound (Superficial aquifer), which are averaged to show relative changes in groundwater levels compared to the average highest recorded groundwater level.
+The graph below is based on monthly water level measurements at 43 monitoring bores across the Gnangara Mound.

 Average groundwater levels of the Gnangara Mound (Superficial aquifer).